-This report includes a number of post-funded programs from Egypt.
-Programs consist of a variety of exchanges that promote U.S. interests in democracy, trade and sustainable economic development.
+This report includes several post-funded programs from Egypt.
+Programs consist of a variety of exchanges that promote U.S. interests in democracy, trade, and sustainable economic development.
 There are 13 programs with a total of 110 participants.

-Strategic Goals: Renew America's Competitive Advantage for Sustained Economic Growth and Job Creation.
+Renew America's Competitive Advantage for Sustained Economic Growth and Job Creation.

 Agency Interagency Total USG

 Appropriation Transfers Funding

-\$0.00 \$884,623.00 \$884,623.00
+\$0.00 \$884,623.00

-Foreign Private or Int'l Total Non-USG

-Governmen s Sector (U. Orgs Funding

-Not Tracke Not Track ed Not Tracked Not Tracked Not Tracked
+Foreign Private Private Sector Int'l Total Non-USG Governments Sector (U.S.) (Foreign) Orgs Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked